MatDagommer/earthquake-prediction/README.md

     python main.py --help

-For instance, if you want to train a 1D CNN with 1000 epochs and a batch size of 300 and a learning rate of 0.001, you can type:
+For instance, if you want to train a 1D CNN with 1000 epochs, a batch size of 300 and a learning rate of 0.001, you can type:

     python main.py -ep 1000 -bs 300 -lr 0.0001